habanoz/tech-feed/_posts/2024-10-15-demystifying-neural-network-activations-In-ytorch.md

 bsf_print(y, named_parameters=w.named_parameters())
 ```

 AccumulatedGrad nodes represents the weight tensors.
-Note that weights are in full precision. `mat1` tensor saved by `AddmmBackward0` function is down-scaled version of `weight` tensor of the linear layer.
-Note that `mat1` tensor is in half precision.
+Note that weights are in full precision. `mat1` tensor saved by `AddmmBackward0` function is half precision version of `weight` tensor of the linear layer.
+The same tensor is kept in full and half precision.
+Total memory consumption is higher than using only full precision.

 ```text
 Computation graph nodes: